Videogame Flamethrowers Suck

 - Flamethrowers in the Naval Ops series suffer from very short range and very low damage.
 While they can set enemy ships on fire more easily than other weapons, it's better to go for the outright kill.

-- It can actually bestow negative effects on the ship, and things become very if your ship catches on fire (damage over time and destruction of ALL ammo reserves)
+- It can actually bestow negative effects on the ship, and things become very difficult if your ship catches on fire (damage over time and destruction of all ammo reserves).

 - In the original Command & Conquer, Nod's flamethrower infantry are very good at killing infantry.
 Including their own, and themselves; the fire is exceptionally "friendly", the soldiers have no qualms about firing over their friends on the front ranks and when they die the gas tanks explodes in a fireball that damages nearby units.
 If said nearby units happen to be other flamethrower infantrymen in less than perfect health, killing just one of them can generate a cascade effect that has the potential of wiping out the entire platoon.
 And they're useless against vehicles.
 Flamethrower tanks are usually more effective.